 Eddie Lang was one of the 1920’s most recorded guitarists and was a huge influence on the first generation of players.
 He was an impressive musician who could accompany blues bands, play classically and hold his own with any of the great musicians of the time.

 His style was unique and showed a sophisticated approach to chord voicing and solo playing.
 With his playing and help from an amplified sound, he forced the banjo players – popular at the time, to switch to electric guitar.

 You can hear his style on Bix Biederbecke’s “Singing the Blues”.
 He also wrote a series of guitar duets in 1929 with blues player Lonnie Johnson under the pseudonym Blind Wille Dunn.

 He and Johnson would often play together under the name “Blind Willie Dunn and his Gin Bottle Four”.

 The group were one of the first to include black and white musicians playing together.
 The reason for using the pseudonym has been argued that either it was taken from a friend of his – but more commonly is thought that is was to try and gain some commercial success on the heels of popular African American blues players such as Blind Lemon Jefferson and Blind Willie Johnson.

-Although influenced heavily by acoustic guitarist Django Reinhardt, Les Paul’s contribution to the electric guitar of today was vast.
 He was a significant inspiration to other jazz guitar players at the time which he eventually developed to include fast runs, dynamic trills, country and western licks and interesting rhythmic techniques.

 He was also a key influence in inventing the solid body electric guitar which made the whole rock ‘n’ roll genre possible.
 The Gibson Les Paul guitar was inspired by a prototype guitar nicknamed “The Log” which he made from a 4″ x 4″ piece of pine in 1940.